DanielMSchmidt/clorg/README.md

   - 0.101: (29.07.12) Comments are now on same Site as messages
   - 0.11: (28.08.12) Tags for messages added, with Ajax filtering
   - 0.12: (02.09.12) Eventcalendar with 2 views and rudimentary eventcreation (onClick links)
+  - 0.13: (16.10.12) Exchanged own authentification with the sorcery gem and added mail activation and password recovery

 ##Features Developed:
   - simple static Pages with named routes
-  - Complete User signup
+  - Complete user signup with sorcery including mail activation and password recovery
   - Messageboard on one site, selecting tags via ajax
   - Simple calendar with events and week/month view
   - Simple Server Setup using vagrant, nginx, unicorn and capistrano for deployment

 ##Features in Development:
+  - Admin interface (David)
-  - Eventinterface and Colors (Daniel)
+  - Tag usage with messages and events

 ##Todo:
   - See Milestones && Issues